(Updated 4/9/2019 to reflect the current number of city employees that have been through the program)

 The Ice House Program was initially developed with funding provided by the Ewing Marion Kauffman Foundation, an avid supporter of driving entrepreneurial thinking within mayors as evidenced by their annual Mayors Conference on Entrepreneurship.
 Ice House challenges government workers to think differently about their role in the organization, seeing problems as potential opportunities while seeing themselves as active contributors within their roles.

-Albuquerque city employees from front line sanitation workers to high-level leaders worked in small teams to identify and solve problems within their organization.
-Drawing from best practice in design thinking, participants learned how everyday entrepreneurs identify and solve problems in real world resource constrained circumstances using an iterative experimental approach.
+Albuquerque city employees from front-line sanitation workers to high-level leaders worked in small teams to identify and solve problems within their organization.
+Drawing from best practices in design thinking, participants learned how everyday entrepreneurs identify and solve problems in real-world, resource-constrained circumstances using an iterative experimental approach.